Skip to main content

 Regular examinations, essays and seminars will provide marks for reports and indicate progress.

 Special equipment/costs: Students are required to purchase a Design pack and workbook.
-Students are also expected to purchase the Adobe Suite for a fee of around $10.
-The software can be accessed from School and home for the year.
+Students are also expected to purchase the Adobe Suite for an annual fee of around $10 and can be accessed from School and home.

 Continuation of subject: Design at NCEA Level 3 is offered and pathways into tertiary education include institutions such as, AUT, Massey University, Monash and RMIT in Melbourne.
 A wide range of other industries such as research and development, product development and virtual products also require Design.